YanceyA/Danger_Klipper_Docs/docs/homing_sensorless.md

  - If 2nd homing attempt movement is smaller than homing_retract_dist an error is produced.
 A tolerance for this distance is avaliable for configure.
  - No macros required
  - Easy to setup run and homing currents on per axis basis
  - Second home with configurable speed to improve accuracy of homing operation.
+ - Homing retact distance to verify homing operation and post home retract.

 # Quick Setup Guide
 1. Remove any sensorless homing macros or macro functions currently configured.